Kamikaze: Effects

+Spruance later wrote about the effectiveness of kamikazes:

 In the immediate aftermath of kamikaze strikes, British fleet carriers with their armoured flight decks recovered more quickly compared to their US counterparts.
 Post-war analysis showed that some British carriers such as HMS Formidable suffered structural damage that led to them being scrapped, as being beyond economic repair.
 Britain's post-war economic situation played a role in the decision to not repair damaged carriers, while even seriously damaged American carriers such as USS Bunker Hill were repaired, although they were then mothballed or sold off as surplus after World War II without re-entering service.

 The exact number of ships sunk is a matter of debate.
-According to a wartime Japanese propaganda announcement, the missions sank 81 ships and damaged 195, and according to a Japanese tally, kamikaze attacks accounted for up to 80% of the U.S. losses in the final phase of the war in the Pacific.
-In a 2004 book, World War II, the historians Willmott, Cross, and Messenger stated that more than 70 U.S. vessels were "sunk or damaged beyond repair" by kamikazes.
+According to a wartime Japanese propaganda announcement, the missions sank 81 ships and damaged 195, and according to a Japanese tally, kamikaze attacks accounted for up to 80% of the US losses in the final phase of the war in the Pacific.
+In a 2004 book, World War II, the historians Willmott, Cross, and Messenger stated that more than 70 US vessels were "sunk or damaged beyond repair" by kamikazes.

 According to the United States Strategic Bombing Survey, from October 1944 until the end of the war, 2,550 Kamikaze missions were flown with only 475 (or 18.6%) achieving a hit or a damaging near miss.
 Warships of all types were damaged including 12 aircraft carriers, 15 battleships, and 16 light and escort carriers.
 However, no ship larger than an escort carrier was sunk.
 Approximately 45 ships were sunk, the bulk of which were destroyers.
 To the United States, the losses were of such concern that more than 2,000 B-29 sorties were diverted from attacking Japanese cities and industries to striking Kamikaze air fields in Kyushu.

-According to a U.S. Air Force webpage:
+According to a US Air Force webpage: